JakeWnuk/ptt/README.md

         Transformation to apply to input.
   -tf value
         Read additonal files for transformations if applicable.
+  -u value
+        Read additional URLs for input.
   -v    Show verbose output when possible.

-The '-f', '-k', '-r', and '-tf' flags can be used multiple times.
+The '-f', '-k', '-r', '-tf', and '-u' flags can be used multiple times.

 Transformation Modes:
   -t append